 As an aircraft has multiple functionalities, there can be multiple embedded software products in the aircraft’s hardware system.
-The control system helps the pilot in accurately flying the aircraft, in a given direction and at a given speed.
+The control system helps the pilot accurately fly the aircraft, in a given direction and at a given speed.
 It also helps in maintaining safety standards.

 Motion Detection in Security Cameras

-In the last decade or so, both public and private entities have increasingly stressed on the need of robust security within property premises and sensitive areas.
+In the last decade or so, both public and private entities have increasingly stressed the need for robust security within property premises and sensitive areas.
 As A Result, there has been a sharp rise in the usage of CCTV cameras, rather than security cameras.